Arc'teryx Kyanite Hoody - Women's Review

 Comfort

 All of our testers thoroughly appreciated the superb comfort of the Kyanite Hoody.
 The interior fabric has all the softness and plushness of a classic fleece jacket, giving us the feeling of donning a cozy blanket.
 While most fleeces in our lineup have some level of stretch to their fabric, the Kyanite blows them all away.
-This exceptional elasticity not only makes it easier to wear and move in but also helps this otherwise straight-cut jacket be more accommodating of a wider variety of body shapes than most.
+This exceptional elasticity not only makes it easier to wear and move in but also makes this otherwise straight-cut jacket more accommodating for a wider variety of body shapes than most.

 We appreciate the thoughtful placement of the seams on this fleece.
 The shoulder seams have been moved back, off the tops of the shoulders, to avoid conflicting with backpack straps.
 Instead of armpit seams, Arc'teryx employed a diagonal seam running back across the bottom of your biceps.
 Two zippered hand pockets are spacious enough for plenty of items and your hands.
 They extend below the bottom of their zippers but not quite to the bottom of the jacket — still too far to avoid interfering with a hip belt or harness.
 On the inside of the jacket, the hand pockets are not secured to the jacket at the bottom.
 While this means it doesn't offer internal slip pockets, it is a more comfortable arrangement for heavier items.
-When holding a large smartphone, these free-bottomed pockets tug less on the jacket than other fully attached pockets.
+When holding a large smartphone, these free-bottomed pockets tug less on the jacket than other fully attached pockets might.

 Breathability

 Considering its exceptional warmth, the Kyanite is more breathable than we might expect.
-The fabric strikes an excellent middle ground: not so breathable that it's a good choice for running but equally not so āunbreathableā that we sweat while just sitting around on a gradually warming morning in the woods.
+The fabric strikes an excellent middle ground: not so breathable that it's a good choice for running but equally not so “unbreathable” that we sweat while just sitting around on a gradually warming morning in the woods.
 Its sleeves are cuffed by an equally soft stretch fabric that can be comfortably pushed up the arm without biting into the skin.

 Unzipping the Kyanite is the obvious way to achieve maximum ventilation.
 This strategy is made easier by a well-balanced hood that doesn't overly drag the jacket back when partially (or fully) unzipped.
 Additional venting options are also cleverly hidden in the hand pockets.